orhun/git-cliff/website/docs/configuration/commit.md

 With the configuration above, lines are parsed as conventional commits and unconventional lines are omitted.

-If `filter_unconventional = false`, every line will be processed as an unconventional commit, resulting in each line of a commit being treated as a changelog entry.
+If `exclude_unconventional_commits = false`, every line will be processed as an unconventional commit, resulting in each line of a commit being treated as a changelog entry.

 ### message_preprocessors